-- 2. People experiencing Homelessness who are assessed as High Priority Homeless through the Coordinated Entry system, including households of individuals, families with children, or youth (age 18+). - 3.
+- 1. People living in an Institution, Segregated Setting, or under correctional supervision who will be homeless upon exit. - 2.
+People experiencing Homelessness who are assessed as High Priority Homeless through the Coordinated Entry system, including households of individuals, families with children, or youth (age 18+). - 3.
 People who are experiencing Homelessness or at Imminent Risk of Homelessness.

 The Housing Agency must submit its waiting list selection plan to Minnesota Housing for review and approval.
-The plan must be developed jointly by the Housing Agency, the LMH Entity, Behavioral Health Service Agency/Agencies, and where applicable, tribal nation.
+The plan must be developed jointly by the Housing Agency, the LMH Entity, Behavioral Health Service Agency/Agencies, and where applicable, Tribal Nation.
 Other objective criteria may be included, such as household income or date and time of application, or a preference for transition-aged youth or families with children.
 Minnesota Housing may consider waiting list selection plan proposals that set aside a specific number of subsidies for households at Imminent Risk of Homelessness, in particular for Service Areas where low rental vacancy rates are contributing to Housing Agencies having difficulty utilizing subsidies.

 Applicants who are experiencing Homelessness and claiming preference under priority two or three above must be referred from the local Coordinated Entry (CE), when it is available, with the exception for households who are at Imminent Risk of Homelessness.
 Verification of any waiting list priority must be kept in the applicant/Participant file.
-Tribal nation programs and nonprofit organizations may develop an alternate referral practice, which must be approved in writing by Minnesota Housing.
+Tribal Nation programs and nonprofit organizations may develop an alternate referral practice, which must be approved in writing by Minnesota Housing.